UladKonop/rps/README.md

 - Scissors beats paper
 - Paper beats rock
 - Identical throws tie (rock == rock, etc.)
-- Extra Credit : What if we threw in Hammer as a choice?
+- Extra Credit : What if we threw in Well as a choice?
 How would you represent more than 3 choices?

 **Technologies**